Answer Engine Optimization (AEO): Your Complete Guide for 2026

 Three signals make the case for prioritizing AEO now:

-• Visibility mechanics: Structure and schema measurably change citation outcomes.
-In AirOps’ report, sequential heading structures increase citation odds by 2.8x, and rich schema increases citation likelihood.
+- Visibility mechanics: AI models use structure and schema as trust signals.
+In AirOps' report, sequential heading structures increase citation odds by 2.8x, and rich schema increases citation likelihood.

-Even if the exact numbers shift over time, the strategy stays the same: content teams win by building citation-ready pages that influence decisions earlier in the journey.
+Even if the exact numbers shift over time, proven answer engine optimization strategies still hold: content teams win by building citation-ready pages that influence decisions earlier in the journey.

 "SEOs must rethink how they measure success — AI overviews change what visibility looks like."